izaak-coleman/ImageRegistrationGP/tar/ScalarMatrixMult/Parallella/scalar_mult/README.txt

 Input:  an input image, and a multiplier by which the image pixel
         values should be multiplied.

+	NOTE: As standard the program runs with images of the size 128x128 pixels as standard.
+Size 64x64 can be used as well, and was run, but this has to be enabled by changing the value of _lgSedge to 6 on line 36 of "epiphany.h" in the device/src/ subfolder.
+	      Size 256x256 does not work, as it does not fit in the local memory of the eCores (at least as implemented).

 Result: an output image, which is the original after the intensity
 	change due to the scalar multiplication.
 Saved in the main folder with the name "original_name.out.jpg" [assuming the